Supporting Our Food System

 The new name, High Desert Food & Farm Alliance, was developed to better reflect our work and constituents.
 The mission and goals were re-defined and our core values included Access, Agriculture and Action.
 Our focus transitioned from land-use and policies to the broader food system, which included increased access to and education about healthy food.
 In 2015, we hired our first employee, which meant that we were finally able to increase our capacity to provide services to the region.

 In 2017, the board developed a 3-year strategic plan which also included a mission update to further define our focus of providing education and improving collaboration.
 Our values are Collaboration, Education and Sustainability.
-To support this we run food access programs including Cooking Matters, Seed to Supper, Grow & Give, and support our farmers and ranchers through a variety of avenues including publishing over 40 farmer profiles, and distributing a 48-page, full color Food & Farm Directory.
+To support this we run food access programs including Cooking Matters, Seed to Supper, Grow & Give, and support our farmers and ranchers through a variety of avenues including annually publishing and distributing our High Desert Food and Farm Directory, a 48-page, full color community resource to local food.
 Our Board of Directors is made of up to 13 citizen-based volunteers representing various food system sectors across the trip-county region of Crook, Deschutes and Jefferson.